-(3) The National Commissioner must- (a) consider applications from a person in control of an infrastructure for declaring that infrastructure as critical infrastructure; (b) conduct or facilitate a security assessment or other physical security assessments of critical infrastructure or potential critical infrastructure; 5 (c) make recommendations to the Council on the declaring and categorisation of 5 such critical infrastructure; (d) evaluate, monitor and review the application and operational effectiveness of policy and legislation related to the protection of critical infrastructure, and advise the Council accordingly; 10 (e) evaluate and review security assessments, resilience reports and any designation as critical infrastructure and advise the Council accordingly; (f) consider any draft of a prescribed security policy or plan submitted to his or her office; (g) issue directives regarding the procedures to be followed at the meetings of any prescribed committee or forum; and 15 (h) compile and submit quarterly reports to the Council, which must at least include- (i) particulars of the related activities of the South African Police Service during the preceding quarter; 20 (ii) particulars of the number of applications for declaration of infrastructure 20 as critical infrastructure; (iii) particulars of the level and extent of Government department participa- tion in the functioning of the committee or forum; and (iv) the level and extent of public-private sector cooperation in the functioning of the committee or forum.
-25 (4) (a) In the event that the infrastructure referred to in an application partly consists of, incorporates or houses any possible critical information infrastructure, the National Commissioner must, before making any recommendations to the Council as contem- plated in subsection $(3)(c)$, refer the application to the cyber response committee.
-30 (b) The cyber response committee must-(i) conduct an assessment of the infrastructure referred to in the application to determine the extent to which such infrastructure consists of, incorporates or houses, any critical information infrastructure; (ii) compile a report setting out recommendations on the manner in which the 35 physical security measures of the infrastructure referred to in the application and the physical or technical security measures of the critical information infrastruc- ture must be dealt with in terms of this Act or any directive issued under any cybersecurity legislation; and (iii) submit the report to the National Commissioner.
-40 (c) The National Commissioner must submit the report contemplated in paragraph (b)(iii), with the recommendations contemplated in subsection $(3)(c)$, to the Council.
-(5) The National Commissioner may, in the prescribed manner, apply for the declaration of infrastructure as critical infrastructure.
-Designation of inspectors 45 10.
-(1) The National Commissioner may designate police officials experienced in infrastructure protection, on at least the rank level of a warrant officer, as inspectors.
-(2) The National Commissioner must issue each inspector designated in terms of subsection (1) with a certificate in the prescribed form, stating that the police official has 50 been designated as an inspector in terms of this Act.
-50 Functions of inspectors 11.
-(1) An inspector may, at any reasonable time, conduct an inspection at a critical infrastructure to-
+- (i) infrastructure must be identified, categorised and declared critical infrastructure; - (ii) any physical security assessment of critical infrastructure and potential critical infrastructure is conducted and coordinated between Government 25 departments; - (iii) information which may be relevant to critical infrastructure protection is shared between the relevant stakeholders; - (iv) any prescribed committee or forum must function and report; and - (b) structures and mechanisms to facilitate coordination in and management of 30 the protection of critical infrastructure. - (3) The National Commissioner must- - (a) consider applications from a person in control of an infrastructure for declaring that infrastructure as critical infrastructure; - (b) conduct or facilitate any physical security assessment of critical infrastructure 35 or potential critical infrastructure; - (c) make recommendations to the Council on the declaration and risk categorisation of such critical infrastructure or potential critical infrastructure; - (d) evaluate, monitor and review the application and operational effectiveness of policy, guidelines or legislation related to the protection of critical infrastructure, and advise the Council accordingly; - (e) evaluate and review physical security assessments, resilience reports and any designation as critical infrastructure and advise the Council accordingly; - (f) consider any draft of a prescribed security policy or plan submitted to his or her office; - (g) issue directives regarding the procedures to be followed at the meetings of any prescribed committee or forum; and - (h) compile and submit quarterly reports to the Council, which must at least include- - (i) particulars of the related activities of the South African Police Service 50 during the preceding quarter; - (ii) particulars of the number of applications for declaration of infrastructure as critical infrastructure; - (iii) particulars of the level and extent of Government department participation in the functioning of the committee or forum; and - (iv) the level and extent of public-private sector cooperation in the functioning of the committee or forum. - (4) The National Commissioner may, in the prescribed manner, apply for the declaration of government infrastructure as critical infrastructure.